seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 python -m venv env
 ```

+The way this would work with a newly installed version of python installed with pyenv, is that it would activate/shim that version with a pyenv shell call, and then install virtualenv for python 2.7, or use venv for 3 to create an env.

-It does some checks to detect older python 2 versions as well and works with 2.7.
+It does some checks to detect older python 2 versions or at least worked with 2.7.
+It does install virtualenv for whatever 2.7 version you are creating from.
 I have a feeling that this requires at least python 3.3 also, but I don't have time to test this.
-I have a couple legacy python 2.7 projects that I did test this with and it works for me.
 Any of my python 3.6+ projects have worked as well.

 # Installation